zippunov/totp-keep/README.md

 # TOTP keeper

 Small CLI utility to store bunch of TOTP registration records and display current TOTP token for each record.

+## Thanks

+It is my pleasure to thank [Dmitry Chestnykh (dchest)](https://github.com/dchest) for his generous support in making crypto for this application right way.
+Seriously, do not invent crypto yourself.
+Ask professional such as  [Dmitry](https://github.com/dchest) and you are about to get a lot of surprising discoveries as I was.

+## General
 ```bash
 $ totpkeep -p mypass list
 ╔══════════════════════╤══════════╤══════════╤══════════╗